arturadib/agility/README.md

     })
     $$.document.add(list);

 Curious to learn more?
-Visit: http://arturadib.github.com/agility or fork ahead and contribute code!
+Visit: http://arturadib.github.com/agility or fork away and contribute code!